Tensor product of filtered $A_\infty$-algebras: Tensor product of filtered -algebras

 \subsection{Definition of the tensor product}

 We will now consider the problem of defining the tensor product of filtered $A_\infty$-algebras.
 We will first prove that any \Ai-algebra is quasi-isomorphic to a filtered dg-algebra and then define the tensor product for these.
-This approach is inspired on the definition of tensor product of classical \Ai-algebras used in \cite{KonSoi}.
+This approach is inspired by the definition of tensor product of classical \Ai-algebras in \cite{KonSoi}.

 Let $(A, \m)$ be a unital filtered \Ai-algebra.
 We define $End_A$ to be the subspace of of elements satisfying $\rho_s(\bullet,\ldots, e_A,\ldots)=0$.
 An element $\rho = \{\rho_s\}_s \in End_A$ has degree $\vert\rho\vert$ if each $\rho_s$ has degree $\vert \rho \vert -s$.
 For each $\beta \in G$ we define the operations